Move over bookworms. In 2025 we are raising book dragons!

 Sign #5: Dinners are now Book Club Meetings

-Dragons share their stories with everyone around them.
-Dinner conversations turn into detailed plot recaps.
-Stuffed animals act out favorite scenes.
+Dragons share their stories with everyone around them every chance they get.
+They want you to love it as much as they do.
 Characters become so real they’re talked about like close friends.
 Before long, you feel as if an extra set of family members has moved into your house.
+Just go ahead and set the extra place setting.

 Sign #6: Book Grief Is Real

-Is your dragon a little sad and mopey?
-The few days after a particularly perfect story creates a loss and a longing known as book grief.
+Is your little dragon feeling sad and mopey?
+The few days after a particularly perfect story creates a loss known as book grief.
 Book grief is a good sign and means that the dragon was deeply impacted by the characters.
 Don’t worry…it will pass, and the dragon will be swiftly on to the next treasure.
 If it lingers, try laying some books out on the tables to remind them of all the stories they haven’t yet read.
+Or offer a trip to the library.

 Want a book dragon of your own?

-Begin with a basket of books left temptingly in plain sight, then add a cozy nook piled high with blankets and pillows for curling up.
+Begin with a basket of books left in plain sight, then add a cozy nook piled high with blankets and pillows for curling up.
 Blanket forts make excellent lairs for book dragons.
-Slip in a trusty flashlight for secret late-night reading feasts, and make sure a library card is always close at hand, since no dragon can resist the promise of endless treasure.
-Scatter a few favorite snacks nearby for fuel, and most importantly, let the bigger dragons in the house be seen reading too.
-With all these pieces in place, don’t be surprised when a little dragon claims the spot as their lair and begins guarding their growing hoard of stories.
+Slip in a trusty flashlight and a notebook and pen.
+Make sure a library card is always close at hand since no dragon can resist the promise of endless treasure.
+Scatter a few favorite snacks nearby for sustenance, and most importantly, make sure the bigger dragons in the house are often seen reading.
+With all these pieces in place, don’t be surprised when your little dragon disappears into their new lair and begins guarding their growing hoard of stories.

 Just be warned…once a book dragon moves in, the hoard will multiply faster than you can find shelf space.